homemadearcade/zero/BACKLOGTODO.md

 On touch end.
 Instead of an array - plant a boolean on another collider? maybe? and like reset that boolean every loop.
 Once it doesnt need to be reset, thats when the touch stopped? right?

+COBROWSING PUBLISHER CHECK if its connected to the client? why is that?
+Theres some problem right !
+COBROWSING_UPDATE_ACKNOWLEDGED?
+Perhaps...

 Automate some video - In monologue mode…Hovering over video creates… overlay

 ANALYTICS on each action?, on where on the screen?
 Save all records